oneapi-src/oneDAL/docs/source/includes/graph/connected-components-introduction.rst

 .. * limitations under the License.
 .. *******************************************************************************/

-Connected components algorithm receives an undirected graph :math:`G` as input and searches connected components in :math:`G`.
+Connected components algorithm receives an undirected graph :math:`G` as an input and searches for connected components in :math:`G`.
 The algorithm returns labels for the graph vertices such that vertices inside the same component have the same labels.

 .. |cc_compute|     replace::   :ref:`Computing                   <connected_components_compute>`